Arthraim/ARTagger/README.md

 ## ARTagger / HomeTag

 This is my project for Strikingly 6th Hackathon.
-I basically want to play around with ARKit and coreML, so the idea came out to combine them.
+I basically want to play around with ARKit and coreML, so this idea came out.

-The app is for tagging stuff on real world, to avoid letting users to input tag manually, a coreML model can automatically recognize stuff for you.
+The app is for tagging stuff on real world, to avoid letting users input tag manually, a coreML model can automatically recognize stuff for you.
 But the accuracy is actually depending on the model.

 ### How to hack